lpikora/bing-wallpaper-daily-mac-multimonitor/README.md

 ## How it works?

-Script downloads current Bing Daily Wallpaper to `~/Pictures/bing-wallpapers/` and sets it as wallpaper on all your monitors.
+Script downloads current Bing Daily Wallpaper to `~/Pictures/bing-wallpapers/` and sets it as wallpaper on all your monitors every day.

 ## Set wallpaper (dekstop picture) automatically every day

+### using `npx`

+1. First install Node.js https://nodejs.org/en/
+2. Run in Terminal `npx --yes bing-wallpaper-daily-mac-multimonitor@latest enable-auto-update`

+### using `bing-wallpaper.sh`

 1. copy `bing-wallpaper.sh` to your computer eg. your to `~/Desktop` folder
 2. open Terminal app